 There’s something so special about sharing our very favorite childhood books with our kids.
 When we see our kids falling in love with Anne of Green Gables, or imaging themselves racing through Narnia to defeat the White Witch, there’s a certain jolt of nostalgia that just makes you want to be a kid again, discovering these books for the very first time.

-So we are so happy to welcome our newest sponsor Epic!, whose affordable e-book subscription service lives right on our kids tablets and gives them access to more than 15,000 books they can read anytime.
+So we are so happy to welcome our newest sponsor Epic!, whose affordable e-book subscription service lives right on our kids tablets and gives them access to more than 35,000 books, videos, and learning materials they can read anytime.
 (And yes, the exclamation point is all theirs, but we agree that the service is indeed Epic!)

 We got hooked on Epic! a few years ago because it offers tons of new popular and award-winning books our kids love — like Big Nate, The One and Only Ivan, and One Crazy Summer by Rita Williams-Garcia — not to mention their terrific collection of illustrated picture books for our younger kids and the thousands of non-fiction books that pique their interest too.
 But when we started thinking back to the books we read as kids, we were so excited to find so many of them on Epic! too.